matsengrp/olmsted/README.md

 ### Validation
 Input data is processed using the script `bin/process_data.py` to ensure required fields using the schema.
 The script takes any number of JSON files, each one containing one complete dataset.
-It breaks this apart into files summarizing individual records in the dataset (e.g. clonal families, trees) which can be served to the Olmsted client and visualized.
+It breaks this apart into files summarizing individual records in the dataset (e.g. clonal lineages, trees) which can be served to the Olmsted client and visualized.

 Here is an example of how to parse input JSON files using `bin/process_data.py` in Docker: